saifnoman/Application-Development-Resource/README.md

     - Third and final, do a little editing **in this page** to help display the badge of the level.
       - Just under the **Levels' completion status** part below where the badges are displayed, edit the the url of the badges displayed.
         - use the same copied id and paste it in the url of the badge level-1 in the **pastecopiedidof-react-level-1** part of the url.
-        - Replace the **your-username** part of the url by your github username.
+        - Replace the **your-username** part of the url by your Github username.

   - Remember to do the same three steps for every level you are working on.
 E.g.: if started React level-2, then create a [gist](https://gist.github.com) file called **react_level2.json**, then define a secret called _REACT_LEVEL2_.
 The content of the secret is id of the react_level-2.json (found in the url).
 At last, paste the same id in to the **pastecopiedidof-reactlevel-2** at the level-2 badge below.